 Sure.
 If you want to double or triple that’s just fine.
 Or if you want to put in more meat than the recipe calls for and leave the rest of the ingredients the same you can do that too.
 My family likes a lot of meat in their vegetable beef soup so do what works for your crew.
 I will say though–don’t skip the cabbage if you can help it.
 It’s a must here.

-Enjoy this soup with my no yeast dinner rolls or if you have time, make a batch of the real deal yeast ones.
+Enjoy this soup with my no yeast dinner rolls or if you have time, make a batch of the real deal yeast ones, or learn how to make cornbread that truly southern.

 - 1 pound stew meat or chuck roast cut into 1-inch chunks